 Johann Zahn designed the first camera in 1685.
 But, the World’s First Camera was built by Alexander S. Wolcott and patented on 8th May 1840.
-Our modern-day cameras are based on the camera design that Mr. Wolcott patented back in the day.
+Our modern-day cameras are based on the camera design, that Mr. Wolcott patented back in the day.

-Everything begins with an idea.
+Everything begins with an idea. – Earl Nightingale

-Once the light from the subject passes through the aperture, an inverted image is created on the opposite side of the box.
-With the help of this 1000 AD invention, it became easy to explain ”why the images were upside down?”
+Centuries later, an Iraqi scientist named Ibn al-Haytham a.k.a Alhazen invented the world’s first Pinhole Camera.
+To put simply, it was without any Lens.
+It was made of a light-proof box and a tiny aperture for the light to enter.Once the light from the subject passes through the aperture, an inverted image is created on the opposite side of the box.
+With the help of this 1000 AD invention, it became easy to explain ”why the images were upside down?”.
 This phenomenal invention widely became popular by the name of Camera Obscura.

-Further continuing on the same track, during the mid of 16th century, creators started using a lens for pinhole.
+During the mid of 16th century, creators started using a lens for pinhole.
 The size of this gigantic camera started compacting from a room to a tent, to a little box.

-On, 8th May 1840 Mr.Wolcott, with the assistance of John Johnson Sr. received First American Patent for Photography.(U.S Patent No#1582).
-In the same year, an English entrepreneur named Richard Beard, who had already secured the only license for making Daguerreotypes in London; also secured the patent for the production of Wolcott & Johnson camera in Britain.
+On, 8th May 1840 Mr.Wolcott, with the assistance of John Johnson Sr. received First American Patent for Photography (U.S Patent No#1582).
+In the same year, an English entrepreneur named Richard Beard, who had already secured the only license for making Daguerreotypes in London.
+He also secured the patent for the production of Wolcott & Johnson camera in Britain.

 Time for Plot Twist: